oumi-ai/oumi/README.md

 - **Comprehensive Training**: Support for the full ML lifecycle - from pretraining to fine-tuning (SFT, LoRA, QLoRA, DPO) and evaluation.
 Built for both research exploration and production deployment.

 - **Built for Scale**: First-class support for distributed training with PyTorch DDP and FSDP.
-Efficiently handle models up to 405B parameters and beyond.
+Efficiently handle models up to 405B parameters.

 - **Reproducible Research**: Version-controlled configurations via YAML files and CLI arguments ensure fully reproducible experiments across training and evaluation pipelines.